 ---|---|---|---|

-Post a masters in art history, it would be a great move forward to get associated with a professional organization in the field of study.
-Doing so immediately connects students to their industry peers as well as keeps them abreast with the latest trends happening in the industry.
+Post a master’s in art history, it would be a great move forward to get associated with a professional organization in the field of study.
+Doing so immediately connects students to their industry peers and keeps them up-to-date with the latest trends in the industry.
 Accreditation is another crucial function of associations, helping professionals enhance and prove their capabilities.
 Here are a few organizations that can be of immense help:

 Professional Organization | Description |